tengfei-xy/siyuan-plugin-share-system/README.md

 ## Release Notes

-- v0.0.3: The latest version, which solves the problem of compressed resource files on the Windows client.
+- v0.0.3: which solves the problem of compressed resource files on the Windows client.

 - v0.0.2: Fixed the problem that the client could not upload due to cache directory error

 - v0.0.1: Has basic functions of creating shares and deleting shares

-## Postscript

-I’m very curious why there are so few plug-ins like this in the market.
-Doesn’t everyone share their needs on the public network?
-Or did I not find it?